anthonyfierrosoftware/ai-starter/README.md

 Then run database migrations:
 ```
-./migrate.sh
+docker-compose -f docker-compose.local.yml run ai-backend-starter python manage.py migrate
 ```

-The web app will then be accessible at http://localhost:8080/.
+The web app will then be accessible at http://localhost:3000/.

 ## Deploying with Cloudformation